timblack1/lit-beercss/README.md

 # Installation

-To use this package, you need to install it via npm:
+To install this package, run

 ```bash
 npm install lit-beercss